WanguiR/yolo/explanation.md

 Used `git push` to push changes made locally to my github repository

 ## Successful running of the applications and if not, debugging measures applied.
-My application has so far not run successfuly.
-I have not been able to open it on browser accessing using the port alloxated to front end `port 8888:80` Debugging measures
-#re allocating to ports to avoid conflicts
-#added a command to keep the frontend container up as I thought the run and exit was why I couldnt access localhost/:8888
- I am still debugging to see where the issue could be Application run successfully and data insertion into the Products field on the website was successful.
+Application run successfully and data insertion into the Products field on the website was successful.
 After checking through `docker logs` into the mongodb container for the insertions and time stamps